Kampfschwein99/Kampfschwein99/README.md

 - 🔭 I’m currently working on some first test projects
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, Python
-- 🤔 I’m looking for help with learning C++, Java
+- 🤔 I’m looking for help with learning C++, Java and Python